Quickstart

 Decorate Functions

-You can instrument other functions inside your code with the handy @record_function decorator, which will record an action_type, the parameters, and the returns.
-You will see these function calls alongside your LLM calls from instantiating the AgentOps client.
+will see these function calls alongside your LLM calls from instantiating the AgentOps client.

 # (record specific functions)

-@agentops.record_function('sample function being record')
+@agentops.record_action('sample function being recorded')

 def sample_function(...):